Tolitech/Tolitech.MinimalApis.Generators/README.md

 ## How to Use

 1. **Implement the IEndpoint interface in your endpoints** (see Abstractions project README).
-2. **Add Tolitech.Presentation.API.Generators as an analyzer to your project**.
+2. **Add Tolitech.MinimalApis.Generators as an analyzer to your project**.
 3. **Call the generated method to register all endpoints:**

 ```csharp